 Wei Zhiruo straightened her neck, cradling them in between her folded arms.
 She was lying down with her back against a seldom used canoe.
 Probably abandoned by the shore.

 In fact, it was all chance encounter that she could have even found such a spot, so well-hidden and quietly tucked between abandoned courtyards, and ghostly looking chambers and corridors.
 Such was the state of abandon in here that she had even spotted a pillar almost leaning down, just awaiting a simple push to come toppling down with all its roof and walls!
 She had never seen such a state of ruin before.
-Not in an inhabited place at least.
+Not inside an inhabited place at least.

-Wei Zhiruo continued to struggle to control her thoughts.
-In a while, her body seemed petrified almost, not due to the cold of the night but her mind entering a state of deep meditation.
 If there was a person standing by the shore at this moment, he would in all faith - after ignoring those random flickers of agony, or twinges of great forbearance that emerged on her features – take that child as the most fairylike observer of that beautiful nightscape and its various pleasures: the moon, and enchanting breezes swimming over senses...everything.

 Or maybe even a reluctant part of it.
 From afar this glimpse of her reverie filled desolation looked something of a lore.
 If one followed her tiny shadow flickering on silvery moonlit water, they might even hastily declare her a phantom or a nymph.
 Although neither of these descriptions would have suited her most in her detachedness or done justice to the workings of her consciousness embroiled in a storm.
-But it would suffice to capture that wandering imagery she became a reluctant part of.
+But it would suffice to capture that wandering imagery of which she became a reluctant part of.

-In that state of half abandon, enhanced by deep meditation, Wei Zhiruo had all the leisure to think.
-Although the risk of letting loose her thoughts were great and with tasteless aftereffects, she couldn’t help but let loose.
-The floodgates opened and crushed through her pores.
+Although the risk of letting her thoughts loose were great and with tasteless aftereffects, she couldn’t help but let them loose.
+Deciding that, she didn’t wait for long.
+A floodgate opened up and crushed through her pores.
 It was sudden.
 Several shock waves raged through her body and Wei Zhiruo hit the bottom boards with a thwack, falling right on the back of her head.
 She stifled a cry -

-She really had not anticipated this overcharged, zealous sort of thrumming anxiousness.
 She thought, and kept thinking of all kinds of things.
 And all she could do for some while was think…and think some more!
 Thoughts filled the crevices of her unaligned soul, some echoing with harsher intensity than others.
-If she were to escape from their clutches at this moment, she might as well have a better chance to just abandon her bodily cage.
+If she were to escape from their clutches at this moment, she might as well have a better chance to just abandon her bodily cage!
 Thoughts fed her, clothed her and watered her self – drowning her in themselves.
 What it exacted, it echoed and with unwavering force in belief.
 The cacophony of its rage dawned over a worn-out Wei Zhiruo.
-As she tried to balance her aching feverish body against the swaying boat, a torn and crushed soul thrummed.
+As she tried to balance her aching feverish body against the swaying boat, a torn and crushed soul thrummed and throbbed.
 Shivers never ceased wreaking havoc inside her body, she was shaking quite badly by the moment her thoughts properly found their usual pace.

-Fortunately, she had suffered worse - this little bit of discomfort could still be suffered through without crying.
 Wei Zhiruo opened her red eyes, filled with traces of water and flooded in pain.
 She had a hard time concentrating, but finally settled on one stream of thought rather than letting her mind do its thing and jumble up all sorts of information.
-All those secret liaisons, holed up meetings with her loyal friends, or some moments spent under the warm light of her father’s magnificent library - a piece of her heaven…
+She filtered images from her past life, shrugging away memories attached to them or the thoughts that floated on the surface.

 Wei Zhiruo knew for a fact that all those who had driven her past madness were somewhere else, not even here.
 And god forbid-!
 If ever there was a time which brought them in front of her again…but, it would never be the same.
 It will be long past her current suffering.
 It was worthless to chase a fate so clearly set in stone, right?
 She couldn't just go back in time and make them suffer a fate worse than death?!
 Could she?
 What she had left for them as a part of her revenge should suffice - right, right?!